-Dry mouth is the condition of not having enough saliva (spit) to keep your mouth wet.
-The technical term for dry mouth is xerostomia.
-Everyone has a dry mouth once in a while, if they are:
+Dry mouth is a condition related to having insufficient saliva.
+The medical term for dry mouth is xerostomia.
+Everyone has a dry mouth occasionally, especially when nervous, upset, or under stress.

 Saliva does more than keep the mouth wet:

 - It prevents infection by controlling bacteria and fungi in the mouth.